-The ability of Waratah, and its officers and employees to engage in other business activities may reduce the amount of time Waratah, its officers or other employees spend managing us.
+The ability of Waratah, and its officers and employees to engage in other business activities may reduce the amount of time Waratah, its officers or other employees spend supporting our business.
 Waratah is involved in other financial, investment or professional activities and may not, and under the terms of the Services Agreement is not required to, commit all of its resources to our affairs.
 Insofar as Waratah devotes resources to satisfy its responsibilities to other business interests, its ability to devote resources and attention to our affairs will be correspondingly less.

-In particular, Waratah may provide investment management and related services to other managed entities that may invest in the battery metals space.
-Waratah has established procedures to address any such potential conflicts of interests.
-While Waratah has such established procedures and will undertake reasonable efforts to identify and manage such conflicts, there can be no assurance that such conflicts will be adequately resolved by the conflicts policy which, in turn, could have an adverse effect our financial condition, results of operations and prospects.
+In particular, Waratah may provide investment management and related services to other managed entities that may invest in the battery materials space.
+While Waratah has established procedures to address any such potential conflicts of interests and will undertake reasonable efforts to identify and manage such conflicts, there can be no assurance that such conflicts will be adequately resolved by the conflicts policy which, in turn, could have an adverse effect our financial condition, results of operations and prospects.
 Furthermore, there could be conflicts of interest between us and the senior management of Waratah.

 In addition, the structure of Waratah's compensation arrangements as cost recovery only may have unintended consequences for us.
-We have agreed to reimburse our manager for costs and expenses relating to our operations that are paid by Waratah.
+We have agreed to reimburse Waratah for costs and expenses relating to our operations that are paid by Waratah.

 As disclosed elsewhere in this AIF, Waratah is majority owned and jointly controlled by the Company's Executive Chair, Blair Levinsky.
-Mr. Levinsky is not an independent director and serves on our Compensation, Nominating and Governance Committee.
-Since the Company will reimburse Waratah for its expenses in connection with the provision of services of the Service NEOs, the Company, including through Mr. Levinsky as a member of the Compensation, Nominating and Governance Committee, will have input into the compensation that Waratah pays the individuals for the provision of such services to the Company.
+Mr. Levinsky is not an independent director and is responsible for the compensation that Waratah pays to the service NEOs for the provision of such services to the Company.
 See "Material Contracts - Services Agreement - Compensation and Expenses".
 See also "Directors and Executive Officers - Conflicts of Interest".